 March 27, 2022

-In the end, Jameson & Wallis’ venture at Fenelon Falls completely unprofitable—they had been throwing good money after bad.
+In the end, Jameson & Wallis’ venture at Fenelon Falls proved unprofitable—they had been throwing good money after bad.
 As long as there was no shortage of government land, why would anyone buy their lots at a premium?
 But their misguided investments did help to get the community started.
 Both had to move on to other ventures.
 Jameson sold his share of the venture to Wallis in 1842, who would be remembered as a founding figure of the community.
 Robert Jameson died before cameras became common and there is no known likeness of him.
 The only image of the tavern comes from an Anne Langton sketch.